ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Mounting the {{site.data.keyword.filestorage_short}} share

-Use these instructions to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a Network File System (NFS) share.
+Use these instructions to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a Network file system (NFS)  share.
 The example is based on Red Hat Enterprise Linux 6.
 The steps can be adjusted for other Linux distributions according to the operating system (OS) vendor documentation.

 The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
 {:tip}